Johnson Group Dust Mite Identification and Removal Service

-House Dust-mite Test Determines The Level of Contamination of House Dust Mites
+- House Dust-mite Test Determines The Level of Contamination of House Dust Mites

-Deep Clean and Sanitize Air Conditioners/Fan Coil Units, Curtains (Drapes), Mattresses, Sofas and Carpets/Rugs
+- Deep Clean and Sanitize Air Conditioners/Fan Coil Units, Curtains (Drapes), Mattresses, Sofas and Carpets/Rugs

-Remove Thoroughly Dust mites, Formaldehyde, Moulds, Dirt, Bacteria & Viruses and Allergens that trigger IgE
+- Remove Thoroughly Dust mites, Formaldehyde, Moulds, Dirt, Bacteria & Viruses and Allergens that trigger IgE

-Mites are so small they are virtually invisible without magnification.
+- Mites are so small they are virtually invisible without magnification.

-Female mites lay cream-colored eggs coated with a sticky substance so eggs will cling to the substrate.
+- Female mites lay cream-colored eggs coated with a sticky substance so eggs will cling to the substrate.

-Mites have two distinct immature stages.
+- Mites have two distinct immature stages.
 Under optimal conditions, the entire life cycle from egg to adult takes three-four weeks.

-Mites need very warm temperatures (23 – 27°C) and high humidity levels (70 – 80%) relative humidity.
+- Mites does not need to drink, they only need very warm temperatures (23 – 27°C) and high humidity levels (70 – 80%) relative humidity.

-Humans continually shed skin and lose about 1/5 ounce of dead skin each week.
+- Humans continually shed skin and lose about 1/5 ounce of dead skin each week.
 We also spend about one-third of our lives sleeping so high levels of dust mites are often associated with the bedroom, especially bedding and the mattress.
 Dust mites also eat animal dander so allergens will be plentiful in areas where family pets sleep.